Body

 One of the most important and possibly least talked about tiny home troubles is the legality of owning a tiny home.
 Zoning laws, house size requirements, and the need to obtain a tiny home permit vary state by state, so it’s essential to learn which laws apply to you and where you live to avoid a potential eviction notice on your tiny home’s front door.
 Some loopholes around these housing laws are having your house reside on land where it’s the secondary dwelling to an already approved primary house or having your tiny home registered as an RV.
 Once you get an idea of which laws are relevant to the state you’re wanting to park your tiny home, you need to find out where in that state and what kind of place you plan to set up camp.
 Whether a Park Model Tiny Home Park, an RV Park, or someone’s backyard, it takes a bit of planning to figure out where you are going to set your new home up.
 One perk of any tiny house is its portability, but unlike an RV, its sewage hookup is a bit more intrinsic than a simple sewer hose.
 Setting up your tiny home is a bit more involved, which should be taken into consideration when planning where to live.

-Storage and Space
+Storage and Space in Park Model Tiny Homes

 It seems like a simple idea, “If I live in a tiny home, of course, I’ll have less space,” but the reality proves a bit more challenging.
 Say, “Goodbye” to large shopping sprees, your wallet sends its regards.
 Living in a tiny home means some major sacrifice of space.
 Less space means less stuff, so if you’re going after the minimalist lifestyle, you’ll definitely get it with tiny home living.
 Less space also means getting creative with your space; learning to utilize your space for the belongings you need in your home is a must.
 While less space means less stuff, that doesn’t necessarily correlate to less mess.
 In fact, less space means your clutter and messes will accumulate more quickly, but luckily, the clean-up time is much shorter.
 Consider what amenities you’ll want in your home based on your lifestyle – things like a four-burner stove top, a washer and dryer unit, or a mini or full-size fridge.
 Things that may be a given in a full-size home or apartment may need extra consideration when deciding if it’s needed in your Park Model tiny home.